The children’s publishing industry in Australia is a competitive and challenging market.

-A small publisher intent on providing a platform for edgy, new writers, MidnightSun Publishing is a new and upcoming company.
+A small publisher intent on providing a platform for edgy, new writers, MidnightSun Publishing is a new and upcoming company located in Adelaide.
 They print both traditional and digital books.
-The reason MidnightSun Publishing is different from other publishers, is because they always accept submissions and they claim to read every single submission if it includes an e-mail address.
-That can be a lifeline to struggling authors and writers.
+The reason MidnightSun Publishing is different from other publishers, is because they always accept submissions despite an overload or exhaustive number of submissions.
+That can be a lifeline to struggling authors and writers because you feel read and recognised.
 They don’t have any apprehensions or exceptions to accepting any genre so feel free to send children’s picture books, middle grade and young adult fiction.
 Read the submission guidelines on this page and you can find the contact details there too.

 6. Wombat Books

 Rochelle Manners founded Wombat Books in 2009 essentially to give Australian authors a publisher eager, helpful and ready to collaborate creatively on their books.
 They publish children’s books, books for early readers and also have an imprint Rhiza Press for young adult and adult books.
 It is a selective publishing house printing only 15 books a year.
+They are not accepting picture book submissions at present.
 If you’re worried about how to make the cut then you can find the submission guidelines here.
 After reading the guidelines you can fill the submission form available online.

 A company with a 100 year old legacy, Pan Macmillan Australia started in 1904.
 They have various imprints such as Macmillan, Pan, Picador, Plum, Momentum and Macquarie Dictionary Publishers.
 Part of one of the biggest publishing groups in the world, Pan Macmillan Australia has worked with the country’s leading authors and writers.
 Knowing how complicated it can get to approach big publishing houses, Macmillan has a selected day when it accepts submissions from authors all around the world called ‘Manuscript Monday.’
 Held on the first Monday of every month, writers can find submission guidelines and details here.
 They do not accept picture books currently.

 An independent publisher located in Melbourne, Windy Hollow Books creates unique quality books with endearing stories and impactful characters that can leave an everlasting impact on children.
 Printing children’s book with funny, intelligent and riveting illustrations, they publish bedtime stories which can spark a lifelong interest in reading and literature.
+Authors and illustrated picture books should only send hard copies.
 Do read the submission guidelines before sending your manuscript by post.

 Big Sky Publishing is a dedicated publisher of books situated in Newport.
 While they publish all books in all genres, they publish children’s books in the categories of personal development, fiction, early readers, junior fiction and chapter books.
 They don’t accept picture books currently.
 They urge you to submit a fully edited, proofread and completed manuscript, as it can make it stand out and give you a better chance at being noticed.
 Big Sky assures writers and authors it will provide them with the marketing, distribution, design and publicity aspects of the books.
 Read the submission guidelines before sending your manuscript to this email address.